Case Study: Australian Coal Fired Power Station

-Confirming their suitability for communications in extensive industrial complexes, Sepura hand-portable and mobile radios have been chosen for worker communications by the Power Station in New South Wales, Australia.
+Confirming their suitability for communications in extensive industrial complexes, Sepura hand-portable and mobile radios have been chosen for wireless worker communications by the Power Station in New South Wales, Australia.

 The coal-fired power station sources its coal from five mines in the local area, two of which currently benefit from Sepura TETRA radio products and solutions.
 These deployments gave their team the chance to see the technology in action and to assess its applicability as a communications platform at the power station.

 During the selection process, an alternative technology had been considered as a potential solution for resilient voice and data communications, but was found to lack the wide range of functions which TETRA can deliver; one of these, the man-down facility, being of central concern in an extensive industrial site.
 The power station and its proliferation of outbuildings, service-areas and directly related plant and machinery locations, covers 150 hectares of a sizeable 1147-hectare site.

 “When a site has widely dispersed areas of activity combined with the high noise volumes commonly produced by heavy industrial operations such as power plants, worker safety is a priority,” says Doug Bowden, Senior Business Development Manager, Sepura.
 “Sepura radios offer important security and safety features through motion sensing technology to generate man-down alerts.
 Deployment of our STP8000 range together with SRG3900 mobile radios provides peace of mind to the operation as well as a wide range of other features proving invaluable within the world of heavy industry.”